Art History (AHST)

 Attributes: GDAH Graphic Design: Art History, ISIF Italian Studies: Italy-Focused, ITEN Italian Course Taught in English

-In this course we will examine art of the Roman Republic and empire, beginning with an introduction to Etruscan Italy before Roman conquest.
-The major themes of the course are: society as reflected in portraiture; religion as communicated in temple and domestic architecture and decoration; the organization and architecture of urban spaces; the architecture and decoration of houses.
-These themes will also be related to the art of other places and times, including that of the ancient Greeks and our own society.
+In this course we will examine art of the Roman Republic and Empire.
+The major themes of the course are: society as reflected in portraiture; religion as communicated in temple and domestic architecture and decoration; the organization and architecture of urban spaces as expressions of power; the architecture and decoration of houses to show status and culture.
+These themes will also be related to the art of other places and times, including that of our own society.
 The course emphasizes objects in area museums and includes trips to world-class museums in our region.
-Previously AH 0112.

 AHST 1113 Art and Archaeology of Ancient Egypt: Images for Eternity 3 Credits